Table of Contents

 And the ants do all of this splendidly.
 But the large needle-infused anthill is not the most common one.
 It doesn’t even come close.
 Only 16 of the 81 Scandinavian species build these mounds, which says a lot about the diversity of other ways of generating heat and protection.

-Many species instead digs themselves deep below the surface of the planet (”deep” in regard to the ants’ size of course).
-The classical mound naturally possesses the same systems of chambers beneath the earth just like a dirt-nest, but other species keep all of their colony there.
+Many species instead digs themselves deep below the surface of the planet.
+The classical mound naturally possesses the same systems of chambers beneath the earth just like a dirt-nest, but other species have all of their colony there.
 For example, the black garden ant of Lasius niger.
 It builds no mounds, but rather construct a dirt-nest in contact with a heat-absorbing object (mostly stones).
 Beneath the object, the larvae, pupae and queen are held during the day.
 The heat helps them develop.
 This boost to the brood and egglayers is of great importance in the competition-driven world of ants.
 With the heat-generating object, the ants can start their activity earlier in the spring and keep it going longer when autumn arrives.
 In a sense, the ants were using radiators hundreds of millions of years before mankind even existed.